Research computing support at IU

 Short- and long-term consulting

-The RADL, NCGAS, and AVL units also offer short- and long-term consulting services to help IU researchers effectively use scientific, statistical, mathematical, bioinformatics, genome analysis, and visualization software.
-RADL staff also provides extended consulting for researchers facing complicated, sophisticated programming challenges.
+The RADL and AVL teams also offer short- and long-term consulting services to help IU researchers effectively use scientific, statistical, mathematical, bioinformatics, genome analysis, and visualization software.
+RADL also provides extended consulting for researchers facing complicated, sophisticated programming challenges.

 HIPAA security consulting